 If the Parse variable defined in a user command's List function is not empty, then it must describe the number of arguments and the modifiers used.
-The number of arguments is a simple number and the modifier list must include the delimiter, the modifier name and whether it accepts a value.
+The number of arguments is a simple number and the list of modifiers must include, for each modifier, its name, delimiter and whether it accepts a value.